E-Science

+E-Science, also known as eScience, is the practice of conducting computationally intensive scientific research in highly distributed network environments.

+This form of science involves the use of substantial data sets that necessitate grid computing, a method of leveraging multiple computers to process large data sets efficiently.

-E-Science or eScience is computationally intensive science that is carried out in highly distributed network environments, or science that uses immense data sets that require grid computing.
-The term sometimes includes technologies that enable distributed collaboration, such as the Access Grid.
-The term was created by John Taylor, the Director General of the United Kingdom's Office of Science and Technology in 1999 and was used to describe a large funding initiative starting in November 2000.
-E-science has been more broadly interpreted since then as "the application of computer technology to the undertaking of modern scientific investigation", including the preparation, experimentation, data collection, results dissemination, and long-term storage and accessibility of all materials generated through the scientific process.
+The term was coined by John Taylor, the Director General of the United Kingdom's Office of Science and Technology, in 1999 and was used to describe a large funding initiative starting in November 2000.
+Since then, the term "e-science" has been more broadly interpreted as "the application of computer technology to the undertaking of modern scientific investigation", including the preparation, experimentation, data collection, results dissemination, and long-term storage and accessibility of all materials generated through the scientific process.
 These may include data modeling and analysis, electronic/digitized laboratory notebooks, raw and fitted data sets, manuscript production and draft versions, pre-prints, and print and/or electronic publications."
 In 2014, IEEE eScience Conference Series condensed the definition to "eScience promotes innovation in collaborative, computationally- or data-intensive research across all disciplines, throughout the research lifecycle" in one of the working definitions used by the organizers.
 E-science encompasses "what is often referred to as big data [which] has revolutionized science... [such as] the Large Hadron Collider (LHC) at CERN... [that] generates around 780 terabytes per year... highly data intensive modern fields of science...that generate large amounts of E-science data include: computational biology, bioinformatics, genomics" and the human digital footprint for the social sciences.

 Turing Award winner Jim Gray imagined "data-intensive science" or "e-science" as a "fourth paradigm" of science (empirical, theoretical, computational and now data-driven) and asserted that "everything about science is changing because of the impact of information technology" and the data deluge.

 E-Science revolutionizes both fundamental legs of the scientific method: empirical research, especially through digital big data; and scientific theory, especially through computer simulation model building.
 These ideas were reflected by The White House's Office and Science Technology Policy in February 2013, which slated many of the aforementioned e-Science output products for preservation and access requirements under the memorandum's directive.
 E-sciences include particle physics, earth sciences and social simulations.

 Characteristics and examples

 Most of the research activities into e-Science have focused on the development of new computational tools and infrastructures to support scientific discovery.
 Due to the complexity of the software and the backend infrastructural requirements, e-Science projects usually involve large teams managed and developed by research laboratories, large universities or governments.
-Currently there is a large focus in e-Science in the United Kingdom, where the UK e-Science programme provides significant funding.
+Currently there is a focus in e-Science in the United Kingdom, where the UK e-Science programme provides significant funding.
 In Europe the development of computing capabilities to support the CERN Large Hadron Collider has led to the development of e-Science and Grid infrastructures which are also used by other disciplines.